adit26data/adit26data/README.md

-- 🌱 I’m currently working with **NextJS** and machine learning concepts!!
+- 🌱 I’m currently working with **Spring, React, RxJS, Selenium, TestNG** and machine learning concepts!!

 - 📫 How to reach me **kaushaladit26@gmail.com**